AnsgarZ/joomla-basic-popup/README.md

 * Choose "Extensions > Modules", click "New", then choose the "Basic Popup" module
 * Complete the following:
   * Enter a title (e.g. "Popup")
-  * Choose a Popup image - or alternatively enter html content -
+  * Choose a Popup image (or alternatively enter html content)
-  * Set “Show title” to "Hide"
+  * Set "Show title" to "Hide"
   * Select an appropriate "Position" (most of the positions should be possible that are used by your template)
 * Click "Save"